 This tradition of mercifully burying abandoned children continues in our own day with the National Day of Remembrance for Aborted Children, taking place on September 13.
 Mourners across the country will visit the gravesites of aborted children, whose broken bodies were recovered from trash dumpsters and pathology labs and solemnly buried over the four decades of legal abortion in the United States.

 Under the director of three national pro-life groups—Citizens for a Pro-life Society, Priests for Life, and the Pro-life Action League—simultaneous memorial services will be held at more than forty such gravesites, as well as at scores of other memorial markers set up in memory of the aborted unborn at churches and cemeteries.

 Eric Scheidler, Executive Director of the Pro-life Action League, stated, "It's sobering to realize that grave markers for the unborn victims of abortion list only a date of burial.
 They have no birthdays because they were never allowed to be born.
 We can list no date of death, because those who killed them discarded their bodies like garbage.
 But they are not garbage to us.
 They are our brothers and sisters.
 That's why we buried them, and that's why we visit their graves to mourn for them and testify to their humanity."

-Monica Miller, Director of Citizens for a Pro-life Society, stated, "Since 1973, 55 million innocent unborn children have been killed with the sanction of law.
-A fraction of these victims of the American slaughter were actually buried.
-The graves of these victims are scattered across America-- graves of sorrow and graves of indictment on a nation that permitted the killing of the innocent.
-This year, the 40th year of legalized abortion, ceremonies will take place at all graves of these unwanted babies--and our nation will be called to remember and bring an end to the injustice of abortion."
+Monica Miller, Director of Citizens for a Pro-life Society, added, "Since 1973, 55 million innocent unborn children have been killed with the sanction of law.
+A fraction of these victims of the American slaughter have actually been buried.
+The graves of these victims are scattered across America - graves of sorrow and graves of indictment on a nation that permitted the killing of the innocent.
+As we visit these graves on September 13, we call upon our nation to remember these victims and bring an end to the injustice of abortion."